journaal1/ING-stage-opdracht-java-Lieven/README.md

 ---

-Welcome to the ZooJava Console Application!
 This is a simple application that allows you to interact with animals based on their names.

 ## Available Commands